Autodesk/bionano-wetLabAccelerator/README.md

 Stylesheets are written in [SCSS](http://sass-lang.com/).

 The server is written in Javascript using [Node](https://nodejs.org/en/) and [Express](http://expressjs.com/en/index.html), and is very simple, largely responsible for just serving static files, and persisting user data as files.
+Note that list of files is flat, and will be shared across all users of an instance, but could be trivially extended to support multiple users through a basic authentication mechanism.

 Packages are installed using managers [bower](http://bower.io/) and [npm](https://www.npmjs.com/).